erinbest017/COMP4447Hospice/README.md

-# Mapping Hospice Care Access in Colorado: A County-Level Analysis Using Sociodemographic Indicators and Alzheimer’s Prevalence
+# Mapping Hospice Care Access in Colorado
+### A County-Level Analysis Using Sociodemographic Indicators and Alzheimer’s and Dementia Prevalence

 Research Questions:
 - How do community characteristics, as captured by the American Community Survey (ACS) data, correlate with the presence and density of hospice providers across the state of Colorado?